YiLimath/YiLimath.github.io/_posts/2024-08-07-blog-post-1-Hodge-Hyperbolicity.md

 (1) Part 1: we will discuss the classical results on variational Hodge theory,

-(2) Part 2: we will discuss NonAbelian Hodge theory,
+(2) Part 2: we will discuss NonAbelian Hodge theory in archimedean setting,

-(3) Part 3: we will discuss NonAbelian Hodge theory in non-arithemedean setting,
+(3) Part 3: we will discuss NonAbelian Hodge theory in non-archimedean setting,

 (4) Part 4: we will discuss hyperbolicity.